 “The biggest failure that people have is that they try to build the website they want, not necessarily the website they need,” says designer Josh Frankel.
-Take a restaurant, for example — Frankel says “everyone wants music and this giant ‘about’ page,” but they neglect the basic things like the menu, contact information and directions.
+Take a restaurant, for example — Frankel says “everyone wants music and this giant ‘about’ page,” but they neglect the basic things like the menu, contact information, and directions.

-We can’t stress enough that most crucial business detail is contact information— which is why it has its own section.
+We can’t stress enough that the most crucial business detail is contact information— which is why it has its own section.
 Mills exclaims, “How many times do you visit a website and think ‘how hard is to contact this company?’
-Have a number, email, address and a contact form easily accessible and visible,” he says.
+Have a number, email, address, and a contact form easily accessible and visible,” he says.
 It makes a difference because there’s nothing more frustrating than being unable to get in touch with a needed business or service.

 When you put an email address or a phone number on the site, don’t upload this information as part of an image — the number or address should be able to be clicked on or copied right from the site in order to place the call or send an email conveniently and quickly.
 Most smartphones these days have the ability to do “click to call” on the web, so make the process as easy as possible for users.

 A map is useless without a legend and a website is useless without clear navigation.
 Make sure you use easy-to-understand and logical names for the various pages of your site — contact, about, FAQ, etc. Being clever or cryptic will just be a turnoff for users.

 When developing your navigation strategy, you should consider a call to action.
 What is it that you want people to do on your site?
 Place an order?
 Email for a quote?
 Become a member?
 Come to your brick-and-mortar store?
 Call to speak with a customer service rep?
 Make your goals clear and obvious.

 “Put yourself in the shoes of who’s coming to your site,” says Frankel.
 “What are they trying to get done?
 Think about the goal of your potential customer.”
 Pepper the site with action items to help the customer easily do what you want them to do.